Code-kumar/dotfiles/README.md

 ```
     ~/.local/share/fonts/
 ```
-As we're using **Hack NF** font just copy & paste the font file from [Shell fonts](https://github.com/Code-kumar/dotfiles/tree/master/Shell%20fonts) folder to above mentioned directory, Make sure all the font file should be in **.OTF** file format.
+As we're using **Hack NF** font just copy & paste the font file from [Shell fonts](https://github.com/Code-kumar/dotfiles/tree/master/Shell%20fonts) folder to above mentioned directory, Make sure all the font files should be in **.OTF** file format.
 ## 2. Setup WSL (Windows Subsystem for Linux)

 [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
-<br /> (Follow the steps in the guide and setup your Distro like I'm using Ubuntu).
+<br /> (Follow the steps in the guide and set up your Distro like I'm using Ubuntu).

 - **Copy & paste** the files from [Bash files for WSL](https://github.com/Code-kumar/dotfiles/tree/master/Bash%20files%20for%20WSL)
 - **To**: Linux/ubuntu/home/(username)